raaki274/personapi/README.md

 Sample inputs for the operations,

-JSON input for adding a person
+URL and JSON input for adding a person

     POST URL: http://localhost:8080/ebitest/person